Two Fellowship Programs: Orthopedic Trauma and Joint Reconstruction

 Twin Cities Trauma Collaboration Meeting

-Monthly collaborative meeting between staff and residents from Regions Hospital and HCMC.
+A monthly collaborative meeting between staff and residents from Regions Hospital and Hennepin Healthcare.
 Alternates between case presentations, research proposals, and journal clubs.

 Regional/National Meeting Attendance: